scerioli/Global-Preferences-Survey/WhatWeDid.md

 ### TO BE DISCUSSED MORE

-I tried to use the formula preference ~ gender * age (which means that the preference is a function of gender, age, and their interaction), and the results are that the average gender difference is less correlated to logGDP (0.38, with p-value = 0.0007), and also less correllated to the Gender Equality Index (which is also changed, btw) as 0.27 and a p-value of 0.023.
+I tried to use the formula preference ~ gender * age (which means that the preference is a function of gender, age, and their interaction), and the results are that the average gender difference is less correlated to logGDP (0.38, with p-value = 0.0007), and also less correlated to the Gender Equality Index (which is also changed, btw) as 0.27 and a p-value of 0.023.

 ## 2. Additional Information